0x48piraj/pirate/README.md

 ### What are the chances?

 100% for everything that's chunked.
 And nearly 100% for things like your name and your date of birth.
-For nerds, you can head over to https://example.com to see the funky Mathematics working behind.
+Nerds, you can head over to https://example.com to see the funky Mathematics working behind.